Summer ESL Camp 2018

 - Teaching ESL to beginner (2 levels), intermediate, and advanced classes: Lead teachers and assistants are needed.

 - Teaching enrichment: Share your gift!
-Includes music, different types of arts, science experiments, social skills, health education and the like.
+Includes music, different types of arts, science experiments, social skills, health education, Bible lessons and the like.

 - Bus driving and chaperoning: Drivers are needed for the CSPC bus (church approval and training required).
 Bus chaperones are necessary to maintain order on the bus, make sure the children safely get on the bus at pick-up, and that they are safely back in their homes at drop-off.
 (This is a WONDERFUL opportunity for a couple to volunteer together.)